particle-iot/docs/src/content/tutorials/device-os/led.md

 Normally, when you've successfully configured your Gen 3 device using the mobile apps for iOS or Android, the setup complete flag is set and you will exit Listening Mode.

-If you have reset your configuration or have set up using USB, you may need to manually set the configuration done flag using [these instructions](https://support.particle.io/hc/en-us/articles/360039741133/#marking-setup-done) to exit listening mode.
+If you have reset your configuration or have set up using USB, you may need to manually set the configuration done flag using [these instructions](/reference/developer-tools/cli/#particle-usb-setup-done) to use the `particle usb setup-done` command.

 {{else}}